T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ### Synacktiv
 {{< figure src=/images/training-blogpost/synacktiv.png align=center width="30%" >}}
-The synacktiv training curiculum currently holds one offensive mobile penetration testing course.
+The Synacktiv training catalog currently features one offensive mobile penetration testing course.

 #### [Attacking Android Applications](https://www.synacktiv.com/en/offers/trainings/attacking-android-applications)
 Discover methodologies and techniques for analyzing Android applications.
-Architecture, entry points, static and dynamic analyses, master the pentesting methodology of the Android environment.
+You will study architecture, entry points, static and dynamic analysis, and master Android pentesting methodologies.
 This course is targeted for entry-level mobile pentesters.

 ##### Cost
 The cost of their 2 day training offerings is not posted on their website.
 It's €4.500* excl VAT for 5 day training online (English) or in-person (currently only in Paris and in French)

 ### SANS
 {{< figure src=/images/training-blogpost/Sans-logo.png align=center >}}
 The most elite training provider when it comes down to security trainings, however also the most expensive (by far).
 They offer a wide security training curriculum, from theoretical to very hands-on trainings.
 Always taught live in-person all over the world.
 Although their trainings are very expensive, they do offer student/facilitator programs which you can apply for to enter the training at a more affordable price, but still pricy.
-They do have some of the best instructors at their disposal.
+They have some of the best instructors at their disposal.
 If you ever have the opportunity to do a SANS course, by having your employer pay for it, it can be worth it.

 #### [SEC575 GIAC Mobile Device Security Analyst (GMOB)](https://www.sans.org/cyber-security-courses/ios-android-application-security-analysis-penetration-testing/)
 One of the coolest SANS courses is authored and instructed by my former colleague [Jeroen Beckers](https://be.linkedin.com/in/beckersjeroen), who is also a co-author of the [OWASP MASVS](https://github.com/OWASP/owasp-masvs).
 It focuses on both iOS and Android platforms.
 This could be the best mobile security course out there.